TREATMENT OF DIABETES MELLITUS AT VSS

 WHAT TREATMENT IS AVAILABLE?

 The best treatment for diabetic dogs and cats is twice daily injections of insulin.
-Unfortunately, dogs and cats do not respond well to the tablets that some human diabetics use to control blood glucose, so insulin injections are necessary for diabetes treatment in dogs and cats.
+Unfortunately, dogs and cats do not respond well to the tablets that some human diabetics use to control blood glucose, so insulin injections are necessary.
 If your pet has developed diabetic ketoacidosis (DKA) they usually require hospitalisation with intensive care as this is a life-threatening condition.
-To treat DKA your animal may need insulin intravenously, close monitoring of blood glucose and electrolytes and treatment of concurrent medical problems.
+To treat DKA your animal may need to temporarily receive a special type of insulin intravenously, close monitoring of their blood glucose and electrolytes, and treatment of concurrent medical problems.

 HOW DO I GIVE INSULIN?

-Insulin is given as an injection under the skin.
-It can be a daunting prospect for some owners, but most people become quickly proficient and most animals tolerate the injections very well.
-The injection is usually given in the region of the back of the neck or shoulder area.
+Insulin is normally given as an injection under the skin.
+It can be a daunting prospect for some owners, but most people quickly become proficient and most animals tolerate the injections very well.
+The insulin injection is usually given in the region of the back of the neck or shoulder area.
 Usually the patient is not aware they are receiving an injection, especially if they are distracted when it is given, for example when eating a meal.
 Some owners find it easier if to begin with if we clip a patch of hair, so they can see the needle going under the skin.
 Moving the injection site is recommended to decrease scar tissue forming under the skin over time.
 Insulin can be administered with a syringe or using an insulin pen.
-For pen details see separate information sheet
+More information on insulin administration using either syringes or pens can be found in the videos below.

 WHEN DO I GIVE INSULIN?

-Insulin should be given 12 hours apart (twice daily) with meals.
+Insulin is usually given as twice daily injections (given 12 hours apart) with meals.
 Meal feeding is important in dogs.
 Cats may graze if they prefer rather than eating meals at specific times.
 Your animal should be eating before insulin is given.
 Administering insulin to an animal that won’t eat might result in low blood glucose so if your animal is not eating check with your vet.

 IMPORTANT NOTE ON INSULIN SYRINGES

-We use both human and veterinary insulin to treat diabetes in dogs and cats.
-It is very important to know the difference as the syringes used to give the insulin are different and if mixed up they can cause a significant insulin overdose or under dose.
-This is because veterinary insulin is less concentrated than human’s insulin.
-Caninsulin is a veterinary insulin and should only be used with veterinary insulin syringes, these have U40 written on the side of the syringes and are purchased at veterinary clinics.
-Human insulin (Lantas, Humalin, Levemir) are more concentrated and should only be used with human insulin syringes, these have U100 written on the side of the syringe.
-You should always know if you are using U40 or U100 syringes.
-If you are unsure talk to your veterinarian.
+Several different types of insulin can be used to treat diabetic dogs and cats, including both human and veterinary insulins.
+It is very important to know which type of insulin your pet has been prescribed as the syringes used to give insulin are different.
+If the wrong type of syringe is used with a given insulin, it can cause a significant overdose or under dose.
+This is because veterinary insulins are generally less concentrated than human insulins.
+Caninsulin is a commonly used veterinary insulin and should only be used with veterinary insulin syringes.
+These have U40 written on the side of the syringes and are purchased at veterinary clinics.
+Human insulin (such as Lantas, Humalin, or Levemir) are more concentrated and should only be used with human insulin syringes, which have U100 written on the side of the syringe.
+You should always know which type of syringe your pet's insulin requires (U40 or U100) and ensure these are the only syringes used.
+If you are unsure, talk to your veterinarian.

 WHAT ELSE SHOULD I DO (EXERCISE AND DIET)?